-''' filetype: regular #regular/syslog/unix_dgram/unix_stream/redis filename: eve.json #prefix: "@cee: " # prefix to prepend to each log entry the following are valid when type: syslog above #identity: "suricata" #facility: local5 #level: Info ## possible levels: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug #redis: server: 127.0.0.1 port: 6379 mode: list ## possible values: list (default), channel key: suricata ## key or channel to use (default to suricata) Redis pipelining set up.
-This will enable to only do a query every 'batch-size' events.
-This should lower the latency induced by network connection at the cost of some memory.
-There is no flushing implemented so this setting as to be reserved to high traffic suricata. pipelining: enabled: yes ## set enable to yes to enable query pipelining batch-size: 10 ## number of entry to keep in buffer '''
+'''

+filetype: regular #regular/syslog/unix_dgram/unix_stream/redis

+filename: eve.json

+#prefix: "@cee: " # prefix to prepend to each log entry

+the following are valid when type: syslog above

+#identity: "suricata"

+#facility: local5

+#level: Info ## possible levels: Emergency, Alert, Critical,

+Error, Warning, Notice, Info, Debug

+#redis:

+server: 127.0.0.1

+port: 6379

+#

+mode: list ## possible values: list/lpush (default), rpush, channel/publish

+lpush and rpush are using a Redis list. "list" is an alias for lpush

+#

+publish is using a Redis channel. "channel" is an alias for publish

+#

+key: suricata ## key or channel to use (default to suricata)

+#

+Redis pipelining set up.
+This will enable to only do a query every

+'batch-size' events.
+This should lower the latency induced by network

+connection at the cost of some memory.
+There is no flushing implemented

+so this setting as to be reserved to high traffic suricata.

+pipelining:

+'''

+''' enabled: yes ## set enable to yes to enable query pipelining batch-size: 10 ## number of entry to keep in buffer '''